VidYen/vidhash/vidyen-vidhash/README.md

 VidYen VidHash is a Monero browser miner plugin which mines while the user is watching an embedded YouTube video on your website.
 Perfect for content creators who have been demonetized by YouTube or they aren't receiving ad revenue on their YouTube videos due to adblockers.

-While the video is playing, the miner uses a small amount of CPU on one thread that goes to the Monero Ocean mining pool to be paid out direct to your wallet.
+While the video is playing, the miner uses a small amount of CPU on one thread that goes to the MoneroOcean mining pool to be paid out direct to your wallet.
 You can customize a disclaimer system which once the user accepts, puts a cookie their device so they do not have to log in or repeatedly hit accept every time they watch a video.

+== Installation ==

+Install the plug in and use the shortcode on a post or page with the following format: [vy-vidhash wallet=4AgpWKTjsyrFeyWD7bpcYjbQG7MVSjKGwDEBhfdWo16pi428ktoych4MrcdSpyH7Ej3NcBE6mP9MoVdAZQPTWTgX5xGX9Ej url=https://youtu.be/4kHl4FoK1Ys]

+- The long code after wallet is your XMR address you want to payout to.
+- The URL is the url that you copy from the share format.
+It must either be the youtu.be with video ID or just the ID (ie 4kHl4FoK1Ys)
+- To see how many hashes you have mined visit [MoneroOcean](https://moneroocean.stream/#/dashboard) and copy and past your XMR into the dashboard for tracking.
+- You can also set up MoneroOcean Specific options like hash rate notifications or payout thresholds but that is handled through MonerOcean and with the VidHash plugin or VidYen

 == Features ==